 - Creating a unified team

 - Giving difficult feedback.

-Participants will have the opportunity to review a case study prior to the event.
+Participants will have the opportunity to review an interesting and engaging case study prior to the event.

 - Elayne Sheridan, Blackbaud

 Sheridan holds an MBA in Finance and International Business from University of Chicago Booth School of Business.

 Steve holds a B.S. in Industrial Engineering and Operations Research from the University of Massachusetts, an MBA from Babson College, and is currently working on his PhD in Management from Walden University, specializing in Leadership and Organizational Change.